 2. Include a search box on your site.

 There is nothing worse than when you know what you are looking for and cannot find it because the site is not clear.
 Your simple solution to avoid irritation is to add a search bar.
 Especially if you are selling products or have a larger site.

 If you don't have more to say, stop talking.
 Lots of people view websites via their mobile phones.
 The more simple you can make it and still get your point across, the better.
 Allow the viewer to make a quick decision.

 Do you offer many different things?
 Ensure you list your essential products or services on the homepage.
 It's your shop window and this is what people see first.

-Make sure you speak the same language as your customer.
+Make sure you speak the same language as your ideal customer.
 If you're an expert, that's great, but if your clients aren't, they might not follow what you mean.
 Could you keep it more simple?

 CTA means 'Call to Action'.
 It is the action you want your customers to take after they have finished reading.
 You are guiding the visitors towards activities of your choice by giving them information that they want to see on their way to that decision.

 Call, Email, Sign up, Buy now, Download, Share etc. How do you create a compelling CTA?
 Check out these tips from Optimizely.

 If you have any positive comments and appreciations of satisfied customers, use them.
 It gives potential clients reasons to believe what you offer is worth it.
 Inevitably if others like it, so will they.

 If you are a service provider, there should be a separate page dedicated to customers' testimonials.
 Summarise short snippets on the home page with links to the lengthier version on the page itself.